Paraplegic, Amputee, Congenital disability or able-bodied?

 The club is based in Cambridgeshire, training at Comberton Village College, which is located in the village of Comberton a few miles South West of Cambridge.

 The club training night is on a Tuesday evening from 8.00 p.m. until 10.00 p.m.
-Home matches are played on a Saturday afternoon, with a tap off time of 1.30 p.m.
+Home matches are played at Cambridge University Sports Centre on a Saturday.

 The club is desperately looking for a club sponsor.
 Due to multiple player retirements over the past 2 years, club income has seriously been reduced from player subscriptions.
 To keep the club operating we need to raise additional funds either through club sponsorship or through a club benefactor.

-For a business willing to sponsor the club, this would indicate to the general public the company's support for the local community.
-Sponsorship opportunities include club naming rights, kit branding, promotion of company products, use of club members at company promotion days and in publicity material and numerous other options which can be discussed.
+For a local business willing to support the club, sponsorship opportunities include club naming rights, kit branding, promotion of company products, use of club members at company promotion days and in publicity material and numerous other options which can be discussed.
+Company support of the club would also indicate to the general public that it was a caring member of the local community, willing to support those disadvantaged.

 Steve Spilka (Secretary)